quantfreedom/QuantFreedom/docs/docs/getting-started/install.md

 ### Selecting Interpreter
 Once we have our venv created and everything is pip installed, then we want to do control shift p inside vs code and type ```python: select Interpreter``` and selecting the qfFree venv we just created.
 If you don't see it then go to enter interpreter path and find the place you created the venv then dig into qfFree then scripts then select python.exe

-Next we come back to vscode and do control shift p again and type ```juypter: slect interpreter to start jupyter server``` and then select the venv we just created that way it selects that venv every time we use jupyter notebooks.
+Next we come back to vscode and do control shift p again and type ```juypter: select interpreter to start jupyter server``` and then select the venv we just created that way it selects that venv every time we use jupyter notebooks.

 ### Auto Save
 Also make sure you have auto save on by going to ```file - preferences - setting``` then type ```auto save``` and then select ```after delay```